 5. Growth Potential

 AI is here and replacing people in roles across the global economy.
 But the potential of AI and machine learning has also highlighted its shortcomings.
-As more of your competitors switch to automated processes, so the benefits of relationships, personal human-to-human service and empathy are desired even more.
-These human traits are what separate us from the machines, and as long as you have human customers, employees and suppliers, hiring people with excellent soft skills will always benefit your business.
+As more of your competitors switch to automated processes, so the benefits of relationships, personal human-to-human service, and empathy are desired even more.
+These human traits are what separates us from the machines, and as long as you have human customers, employees, and suppliers, hiring people with excellent soft skills will always benefit your business.

 For help finding candidates with all the essential hard and soft skills to transform your business, get in touch.